eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### EOSIO

+EOSIO is a blockchain designed to facilitate the operation of a new type of program called decentralized application (dapp).
+Its technology attempts to solve historical problems by using blockchains to run dapps, as popular apps have even clogged up the capacity on larger and more developed blockchains, resulting in performance issues for all users.

 * * *

 ### EOSJS

+A library created to easily control the EOS blockchain with Javascript.
+It can be said that it was made to easily use the `EOS HTTP API (nodeos)`. (web3.js on Ethereum, neon-js on Neo)

 * * *

 ### EOSQ

+A highly accurate block explorer that provides access to accurate, detailed and actionable data on accounts, stocks and block producers.

 * * *

 ### EOSX

+A block browser, wallet and network monitor all in one.
+It is designed to be easy, fast and clean.

 * * *